-Senior Researcher in Health Economics
+- Senior Researcher in Health Economics

->

-> Understanding diseases and healthcare interventions to help healthcare systems operate more efficiently
+Understanding diseases and healthcare interventions to help healthcare systems make better decisions

->

-> How do diseases affect people’s health and quality of life?
+How do diseases affect people’s health and quality of life?
 What burden do treatments or any other type of intervention place on the healthcare system?
 Which decisions should healthcare systems make as they spend the limited money they have on everything they do and we expect them to do?
 With my work I try to answer these questions about a wide variety of diseases, with a particular interest in musculoskeletal conditions.
 Amongst others, I work on osteoarthritis, osteoporosis, and sarcopenia, and I have recently been very involved with rare diseases such as osteogenesis imperfecta and rickets.